So would I be able to retire if I had $1 Million?

 So what kind of lifestyle would $1 Million dollars in investable assets buy me?
 To answer that question, I ran a very basic analysis which factors in both the different lifestyle thresholds covered earlier, as well as overall investment returns needed.
 The table below summarizes the analysis.

 The left hand column shows the different lifestyle thresholds as explained earlier.
 I added a new column which shows how much gross income (before taxes) is required to achieve the lifestyle expense threshold.
-In this case I used 25% as the tax rate, but this depends on your particular situation.
+In this case I used a generic 25% tax rate, but this depends on your particular situation.

 The right hand columns are based on three levels of risk tolerance and/or expected returns.
 The assumed values can be debated, and your particular risk tolerance or expectations around returns could vary.
 I tend to be more conservative, so I feel like what I have reflected in the table above is fairly reasonable.

 Based on this table, I can indeed retire with $1 Million dollars ($1,056,000 to be precise).
 That amount buys me a Bronze Package lifestyle, with a low risk profile for my investment.
 I could also upgrade to the Silver Package, and even the Gold Package, but both would require more risk tolerance and exposure.

 One thing the analysis has made clear, is that the more desirable Platinum Package is out of reach given the return assumptions in my model.
 I would either have to be content with the other lifestyle packages, or would need to increase my investable assets to “purchase” the highest package.

 If I’m targeting a Platinum level lifestyle, the minimum amount necessary to indulge that level of luxury is $1.5 Million dollars ($1,538,462 to be precise).
 Given the current low interest rate environment, and record high equity markets, I would be fairly exposed chasing the necessary returns to support that lifestyle.